 Digging Deeper with Pilot Randomized Trials

 Researchers have not conducted formal, randomized clinical control trials on the ketogenic diet and cancer.
-Medical professionals and scientists regard these as the most rigorous method in assessing the efficacy of a clinical intervention, whether it is a prescription drug, diet, or other intervention.
+Medical professionals and scientists regard these as the most rigorous method for assessing the efficacy of a clinical intervention, whether it is a prescription drug, diet, or other treatment.

-However, researchers have conducted some pilot trials about the ketogenic diet’s relationship to cancer.
+However, researchers have conducted some pilot trials about how the ketogenic diet affects cancer.
 Scientists define these as:

-This means that pilot studies are smaller in scale than a standard clinical trial.
-However, they yield important evidence and indicate which treatments should be assessed further.
+This means that pilot studies are smaller in scale than a standard clinical trial, but they still yield important evidence and indicate which treatments should be assessed further.
 Typically, scientists perform pilot studies after case studies and animal studies yield promising results, which is exactly what was done regarding the keto diet and cancer.

 Scientists published the first pilot study on the relationship between the ketogenic diet and cancer in 2011.
 For their study, they recruited 16 patients (12 women and 4 men) with various cancers in advanced stages.
 They had an average age of 50.4 years (30-65 years).
 All of them had metastatic tumors, which means that they grew and spread throughout the body.